sandesh2526/java-prep/JPA_Hibernate.md

 JPA - Java Persistence API (JPA) is a Java specification that provides certain functionality and standard to ORM tools.
 The javax.persistence package contains the JPA classes and interfaces.

+### First Level Cache vs Second Level Cache:

+The first-level cache is a transactional cache that exists per Hibernate session and is not shared among threads 13.
+This cache makes use of Hibernate’s own caching mechanism 1.
+The first-level cache stores all the entities known by a specific session 3.
+When you close the session or perform the “clear” method, the first-level cache gets cleared 3.

+The second-level cache is a full shared cache that survives beyond a Hibernate session and can be shared among threads.
+This cache can be configured on a per-class and per-collection basis and is mainly responsible for caching objects across sessions.
+You can use a caching implementation that comes with Hibernate like EHCache or something else like JBossCache for this cache.

+In summary, the first-level cache is the cache per Hibernate session and is a mandatory cache through which all requests must pass and this cache is not shared among threads.
+The second-level cache can be configured on a per-class and per-collection basis and is mainly responsible for caching objects across sessions.

 ## What are entities?

 An entity is a object or thing i real world which can be distinguished from all other objects.